16 Brutally Honest Signs You’re the Reason Your Marriage Failed

 Getty Images/iStockphoto

-Marriage involves give and take, but maybe you were doing a whole lot more taking than you should have been.
-If you insisted on having your way in every decision, from holiday destinations to what to have for dinner, you may have made your partner feel unheard and unvalued.
+Marriage involves a lot of give and take, but you might’ve been doing a whole lot more taking than you should’ve been.
+If you insisted on having the final say in everything from holiday spots to what was for dinner, you made your partner feel like a passenger in their own life.
+A partnership where one person’s needs always trump the other’s isn’t a marriage; it’s a dictatorship, and nobody wants to stay in that forever.

 5. You kept score of who did what.